 By Marilyn Smith

 | Ever wonder what happens to your recycling after it is emptied from your container on the street?
 In October WMC members toured Rocky Mountain Recycling to find out.
 A knowledgeable staff person showed us around and patiently answered questions.

 Salt Lake County contracts with a waste management company to empty recycling containers left at the curb.
-The contents are taken to Rocky Mountain Recycling where they are sorted into paper, plastic, metals and ‘other’.
+The contents are taken to Rocky Mountain Recycling where they are sorted into paper, plastic, metals and 'other'.
 Machines and people sort the materials.
-All recycling materials are placed on a long conveyer with rollers.
+All recycling materials are placed on a long conveyor with rollers.
 Small items, like dirt and gravel, fall through spaces between the rollers.
 An air system blows paper off to one side.
 A metal sorter takes most aluminum cans and other metals.
-The rest bounces down the conveyer where humans sort it further.
+The rest bounces down the conveyor where humans sort it further.
 They grab and discard items this company cannot recycle, such as clothing and clear glass.
-The conveyer dumps what is left, which is mostly heavier cardboard and plastics, in a pile at the end.
-Rocky Mountain requests that we rinse out containers—people have to touch them.
+The conveyor dumps what is left, which is mostly heavier cardboard and plastics, in a pile at the end.
+Rocky Mountain requests that we rinse out containers-people have to touch them.

 The piles of paper, metal, and plastics are sorted several times by the same process.
 In the end, the piles are sorted well enough to be sold.
 Depending on the intended use, the materials are allowed to have a small percentage of contaminants.
 It's close to impossible to get all the plastic shopping bags out of the paper pile for example.